Blog

 Which address verification tools support ZIP+6?

 Only CASS-certified address verification software has full access to the USPS database at the delivery point level required for ZIP+6 appending.
-DataMatch Enterprise is both CASS™ and PAVE™ Gold certified and supports full delivery point verification for large address files.
+DataMatch Enterprise is both CASS™ certified and PAVE™ Gold supports full delivery point verification for large address files.

 Does ZIP+6 help with multi-unit buildings?